The Psychology of Discounts

 Why do discounts work?

-Urgency is a critical element in moving customers past the purchase threshold and can be aided with your in-store ticketing strategy and design.
+Urgency is a critical element in moving customers past the purchase threshold and can be aided by your in-store ticketing strategy and design.
 For example, including “One day only” or “Last chance!” messaging helps remove any hesitations that may be holding customers back.

 Importantly, discounts only work if the customer knows about them and understands the value and urgency of the discount.
 If a discount is not advertised or the value is not recognizable to the average shopper at a glance, then the discount is missing the opportunity to result in impulse purchases.